bspeice/speice.io/_drafts/case-study-optimization.md

 static GLOBAL: System = System;
 ```

-Or look [here](https://blog.rust-lang.org/2018/08/02/Rust-1.28.html) for another example.
+...and that's it.
+Everything else comes essentially for free.

 # Running heaptrack

 Assuming you've installed heaptrack <span style="font-size: .6em;">(Homebrew in Mac, package manager in Linux, ??? in Windows)</span>,
-all that's left is to fire it up:
+all that's left is to fire up your application:

 ```
 heaptrack my_application